 maraviroc (Selzentry) binds to a protein on the surface of the human cell and can be given by mouth.
 Both drugs are used in combination with other anti-HIV drugs.

 Integrase inhibitors stop HIV genes from becoming incorporated into the human cell's DNA.
-This is a newer class of drugs recently approved to help treat those who have developed resistance to the other medications.
+This is a newer class of drugs recently approved to help treat those who have developed resistance to the other medications or used in initial treatment in combination with NRTIs.
 Raltegravir (Isentress) was the first drug in this class approved by the FDA in 2007.
+Elvitegravir is the latest integrase inhibitor developed and FDA-approved in 2012 as a component of a fixed-dose combination pill taken once daily called Stribild (elvitegravir/cobicistat/tenofovir/emtricitabine).

 Antiretroviral viral drugs stop viral replication and delay the development of AIDS.
 However, they also have side effects that can be severe.
 They include decreased levels of red or white blood cells, inflammation of the pancreas, liver toxicity, rash, gastrointestinal problems, elevated cholesterol level, diabetes, abnormal body-fat distribution, and painful nerve damage.
 An expert in infectious diseases should be consulted if the patient needs concomitant treatment for diseases such as cancer or hepatitis C.

 Pregnant women who are HIV-positive should seek care immediately because HAART therapy reduces the risk of transmitting the virus to the fetus.
+Therapy can also be given during childbirth, or perinatal period, in order to help prevent HIV infection in the newborn.
 There are certain drugs, however, that are harmful to the baby.
 Therefore, seeing a physician to discuss anti-HIV medications is crucial.